 Now, once your camera is turned on, you’ll need to adjust a few settings:

 – Set your focus distance

-– Set the exposure for “inside” or “outside”
+– Set the exposure for “inside” or “outside” (basically an ISO setting)

 – Set your viewfinder focus (so it’s clear to your eyes)

 You’re now ready to film, which is done by depressing the trigger button below the lens.
 You’ll hear a clicking sound when the camera is filming (usually at a frame rate of 18 fps), and filming in short bursts will be key to maximizing your film.
 You can also look on the side of the camera for a small, numbered bar to see how much film you have left.
 A reel of film should last about 3 minutes at 18fps.